CCoopSec/coopinfosec.github.io/_posts/2026-07-15-SkillBitFlashCTF.md

 | **0x37**   | `RND`      | Pushes a random byte (from `/dev/urandom` or PRNG fallback)     |
 | **0x3F**   | `HALT`     | Terminates VM execution and checks the success flag             |

-With the instruction manual for the custom CPU fully mapped out, my next step was to figure out what program the VM was actually running.
-By translating the raw `.rodata` bytecode array into human-readable assembly using my opcode table, the program split into two distinct phases.
+Translating the .rodata bytecode array into human-readable assembly revealed two distinct phases:

+* Phase 1: The VM uses the RND opcode to pull bytes from /dev/urandom, executing a random number of loops containing pointless bitwise operations.
+This acts as an anti-analysis technique to add noise to dynamic traces.
+Since it never touches the input array or accumulator, I ignored it entirely.

+* Phase 2: The core validation loop transforms each byte of the user input and compares it to a target table.
+The VM does not exit early on a failed byte.
+Instead, it uses a bitwise OR instruction to record mismatches into an accumulator, ensuring the loop always runs for the full length.
+This constant-time execution prevents timing-based side-channel attacks.
+By following the stack operations based on their memory address, I was able to translate the bytecode into a single formula.
+For each byte of the user input, the VM performs the following transformation:
+	- `rol8((input[i] ^ KTAB[i & 7]) + i, 3) == TGT[i]`

 ```
-; noise prologue: random benign work driven by /dev/urandom
+; Noise prologue driven by /dev/urandom
-0000 RND ; n = random byte (loop count)
+0000 RND
 0001 DUP
-0002 JZ 0x001f ; n == 0 -> done
+0002 JZ 0x001f
-0005 RND ; r = random byte
+0005 RND
 0006 DUP
 0007 AND 1
-0009 JZ 0x0014 ; even -> the other op-chain
+0009 JZ 0x0014
-000c RND ; odd: r ^ random, rotate, discard
+000c RND
 000d XOR
 000e ROL 3
 0010 POP
 0011 JMP 0x0019
-0014 RND ; even: r + random, mask, discard
+0014 RND
 0015 ADD
 0016 AND 63
 0018 POP
 0019 PUSH 1
-001b SUB ; n--
+001b SUB
 001c JMP 0x0001
-001f POP ; drop the spent counter
+001f POP

-; the check
+; Password check
-0020 GETI ; push i
+0020 GETI
-0021 LDIN ; push input[i]
+0021 LDIN
-0022 GETI ; push i
+0022 GETI
-0023 AND 7 ; i & 7
+0023 AND 7
-0025 LDK ; push KTAB[i & 7]
+0025 LDK
-0026 XOR ; input[i] ^ KTAB[i & 7]
+0026 XOR
 0027 GETI
-0028 ADD ; + i
+0028 ADD
-0029 ROL 3 ; rol8(.., 3)
+0029 ROL 3
 002b GETI
-002c LDT ; push TGT[i]
+002c LDT
-002d NEQ ; (transformed != TGT[i]) -> 0/1
+002d NEQ
-002e ORA ; acc |= mismatch (no early-out)
+002e ORA
-002f INCI ; i++
+002f INCI
 0030 GETI
 0031 LEN
-0032 NEQ ; (i != len) ?
+0032 NEQ
-0033 JNZ 0x0020 ; not done -> loop (always runs len times)
+0033 JNZ 0x0020
-0036 GETA ; push acc
+0036 GETA
-0037 JNZ 0x003b ; any byte differed -> reject
+0037 JNZ 0x003b
-003a HALT ; acc == 0 -> accepted
+003a HALT
-003b FAIL ; reject
+003b FAIL
 003c HALT
 ```

-The first block of the VM explains why dynamic tracing tools failed.
-It uses an `RND` (random) opcode to pull bytes from `/dev/urandom`, loops a random number of times, and executes pointless bitwise operations.
-This is considered a *noise prologue* and it is used to throw off dynamic analysis and could act as a dead end for static analysis.
-However, looking closely at the prologue shows it never touches the input array, the index register, or the accumulator.
-Once I realized it was just junk, I completely ignored it.

-Moving past the noise, I isolated the actual password-checking loop.
-By following the stack operations based on their memory address, I was able to translate the bytecode into a single formula:
-- For each byte of the user input, the VM performs the following transformation:
-	- `rol8((input[i] ^ KTAB[i & 7]) + i, 3) == TGT[i]`
-One really interesting feature of this loop is how it handles failures.
-If a byte is wrong, the VM does not exit early.
-It uses an `ORA` (bitwise OR) opcode to record the error into an accumulator register and continues checking the rest of the string.
-Which makes it always run for the full length of the expected input.
-Meaning a wrong guess on any byte takes the exact same amount of time and instructions as a wrong guess on any other byte.
-This constant-time execution makes brute-forcing another dead end.

 Now I had to reverse the algorithm for the check.